vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2022-0004/README.md

 ### Is vSphere 5.5 affected?

 vSphere 5.5 is past the end of general and extended support and is not evaluated as part of this advisory.
 Please upgrade to vSphere 7 as soon as possible.
-There is a terrific upgrade starting point at [https://core.vmware.com/guide-vsphere-70-upgrade](https://core.vmware.com/guide-vsphere-70-upgrade)!

 ### Is vSphere 6.0 affected?

 vSphere 6.0 is past the end of general support and is not evaluated as part of this advisory.
 If your organization has extended support please use those processes to request assistance.
 Please upgrade to vSphere 7 as soon as possible.
-There is a terrific upgrade starting point at [https://core.vmware.com/guide-vsphere-70-upgrade](https://core.vmware.com/guide-vsphere-70-upgrade)!

 ### Is VMware vSAN impacted?